unifyai/unify-docs-old/docs/interfaces/running_benchmarks.rst

 In order to train a router, or just compare the quality of endpoints, it’s necessary to first evaluate the performance of each model on each prompt of a dataset.

 On the :code:`Quality Benchmarks` subsection.
-You can click on :code:`SUBMIT JOB` to trigger a new benchmark comparing the output quality across different LLMs.
+You can click on :code:`Submit Job` to trigger a new benchmark comparing the output quality across different LLMs.

 You need to specify the endpoints and datasets you would like to benchmark.